COMPUTER DISASTER PREPAREDNESS

 INSTALLATION DISKS AND FILES

 To recover from a disaster, you will need the installation files to install your software, plus any installation files you purchased and downloaded.
-When you download software, save it in a folder called Install Files in case you ever need it again, or buy from Amazon which has a one-stop login for all downloaded software.
+When you download software, save it on your computer in a folder called Install Files in case you ever need it again, or buy from Amazon which has a one-stop login for all downloaded software.
 When you buy software on a CD, copy all the files into a folder in the Install Files folder.
 Make a file called INSTALLKEY for each program, with the authorization code, serial number, or CD key, so you can reinstall it if needed, and I recommend also including a link to the URL where the file is downloaded from.
 Put this INSTALLKEY file in the folder with the software that it unlocks.
 Do this for all software essential to keep your business or household running.
 You don't need to back up printer driver files, since you can always download them from the manufacturer's website.
 If you are using older versions of software, even if it is freeware, it is essential to save it.
 Software vendors commonly only post the most recent versions for download, so make sure to keep archival copies of old software install programs in your Install Files folder.
-Make sure to back up this folder as part of your regular backup strategy. www.ninite.com is a handy one-stop place to download the latest versions of common freeware such as Google Chrome, Zoom and WinRAR.
+Make sure to back up this folder as part of your regular backup strategy. www.ninite.com is a handy one-stop place for Windows users to download the latest versions of common freeware such as Google Chrome, Zoom and WinRAR.

 EMERGENCY DISKS OR RECOVERY DRIVE